TheKrystalShip/KGSM/README.md

 # KGSM - Krystal Game Server Manager

-A simple, efficient and portable tool for installing, updating, and managing game servers on Linux systems.
+A simple, efficient and portable command-line tool for installing, updating, and managing game servers on Linux systems.

 KGSM streamlines the setup of game servers by providing all the necessary scripts for managing their lifecycle without the need for ongoing involvment